juapormon/Acme-Jobs/README.txt

 who have enroled the Design and Testing subject of the Software Engineering curriculum of the University of Sevilla.
 This project provides a template our students can use to get their projects up and running very quickly.
+I would like to include here some usefull information about my project, but in this moment I actually do not have anything interesting to put in.